Release Notes#

 This TensorRT release includes the following key features and enhancements.

-A new layer type,
+A new sample,

 Breaking ABI Changes

-There is an ABI breakage in
+There was an ABI breakage in

 INetworkDefinition